VCTLabs/redis-ipc-py/README.rst

 |python| |tag| |license| |style|

+redis-ipc (the concept) comes in 2 flavors, a python module (this repo) and a lightweight C library implementation.
+See the (original) `redis-ipc C library`_ repo for a more detailed description.

-redis-ipc is an example of how redis_ can be used as an advanced IPC mechanism on an embedded Linux system, for instance as a substitute for the more common choice of dbus.
+``redis_ipc`` (the Python module) is an example of how redis_ can be used as an advanced IPC mechanism on an embedded Linux system, for instance as a substitute for the more common choice of dbus.

-redis-ipc is intended to make communication among different logical components of a system convenient.
+``redis_ipc`` is intended to make communication among different logical components of a system convenient.
 It is not intended to replace shared memory for high data-rate transfers between processes, where lowest possible overhead is key, but to provide a convenient and reliable way to implement the following IPC mechanisms:

 * command queues
 * settings
 * status
 * event channels

-redis-ipc comes in 2 flavors, a python module (this repo) and a lightweight C library implementation.
-See the (original) `redis-ipc C library`_ repo for a more detailed description.

 .. _redis-ipc C library: https://github.com/VCTLabs/redis-ipc